nucleic-acid/quarto-letter/README.md

+This is a fork of @mcanouil's quarto extesion.
+This fork implements the koma script classes to provide better support for German standard letter formats (DIN-Brief).
+It's a work in progress.

 # Letter Format Template

 This is a Quarto template that assists you in creating a manuscript using the letter format.